Kentucky vs. Providence: Odds, spread, over/under - NCAA Tournament First Round

 Kentucky vs. Providence Betting Trends

-- Kentucky has won 15 games against the spread this season, while failing to cover 17 times.
+- Kentucky has covered 15 times in 32 chances against the spread this season.

-- Wildcats games have hit the over 20 out of 32 times this season.
+- Wildcats games have gone over the point total 20 out of 32 times this season.

-- Providence has covered 17 times in 29 matchups with a spread this season.
+- Providence has covered 17 times in 29 chances against the spread this year.

-- The Friars and their opponents have combined to hit the over 15 out of 29 times this year.
+- In the Friars' 29 chances this year, the combined scoring has gone over the point total 15 times.

 Kentucky Futures Odds

-- Oddsmakers rate Kentucky lower (21st-best in college basketball) than the computer rankings do (20th-best).
+- Kentucky is 14th-best in the country in terms of its odds to win the national championship (+4000), much higher than its computer rankings (21st-best).

-- The Wildcats' national championship odds have decreased from +900 at the start of the season to +4500, the 63rd-biggest change among all teams.
+- In terms of their national championship odds, the Wildcats have experienced the 66th-biggest change this season, falling from +900 at the start to +4000.

-- Kentucky has a 2.2% chance of winning the national championship, based on its moneyline odds.
+- Kentucky's chances of winning the national championship, based on its odds, are 2.4%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.